-- Considering HMIC, external review agencies and any internal inspection reports that provide assurance on the internal control environment and/or may highlight governance issues for the Office of the Commissioner and/or North Yorkshire Police.
+- Considering HMICFRS, external review agencies and any internal inspection reports that provide assurance on the internal control environment and/or may highlight governance issues for the Office of the Commissioner and/or North Yorkshire Police.

 - Maintaining an overview of civil claims and other legal proceedings affecting or revealing matters of good governance.

 - Reviewing Corporate Strategy, policies and procedures in relation to Information Governance for both the Commissioner and Chief Constable.

 - Reviewing reports from the Senior Information Risk Owner (SIRO), of both the Commissioner and Chief Constable, relating to the implementation of the corporate strategy, compliance with the legal framework regulating data protection and other information governance.

 - Considering any implications for governance and the annual governance statements of both the Commissioner and Chief Constable from issues in this area.

 These Terms of Reference were approved by the Police, Fire and Crime Commissioner and Chief Constable on 28 May 2019 and will be reviewed annually.

 - 21 May 2019